ABOUT

 NOAH MORSE

 Noah Morse is a director and photographer from Johnston, RI.
-He has directed and served as director of photography on numerous shorts and music videos including Mattress Express (Grand Prize New England Director’s Award at the Rhode Island International Film Festival), Freak Accident by Al Menne, Doing Fine by Eliza McLamb, Bye Bye Buddy (Official Selection of the Rhode Island International Film Festival), and Going Green, winner of Best Editing at the 2017 Baltimore 48 Hour Film Festival.
-His work has also been featured on PBS’ documentary series, NOVA and in publications such as Variety, The Fader, Stereogum, Fashionista and The Film Desert.
+He has directed and served as director of photography on numerous shorts and music videos including Mattress Express (Grand Prize New England Director’s Award at the Rhode Island International Film Festival), Freak Accident by Al Menne, Doing Fine by Eliza McLamb, and Bye Bye Buddy (Official Selection of the Rhode Island International Film Festival).
+His work has been featured in publications such as Variety, The Fader, Stereogum, Fashionista and The Film Desert.

 Noah is a graduate of George Washington University.
 He is also the best cook in the house and nobody will ever dispute it.